alibaba/graph-learn/docs/graph.md

 <p align=center>Figure 2: An example of "user-item-item" bipartite graph</p>
 </p>

-The types and connections of those nodes and edges are the basic primitives of the heterogeneous graph, which need to be perceived by users and is treated as the inputs of operators in **GL**. **GL** users can express their business semantics based on the defined graph topology, such as sampling some items that similar to the ones that some users brought.
+The types and connections of those nodes and edges are the basic primitives of the heterogeneous graph, which need to be perceived by users and is treated as the inputs of operators in **GL**.

+**GL** users can express their business semantics based on the defined graph topology, such as sampling some items that similar to the ones that some users brought.
 Therefore, **GL** will perform sampling actions on the path of "user--buy-->item--similar_to-->item".

 In practice, the number of edges in the graph is much larger than the nodes.
 Moreover, nodes usually are embedded with rich attribute information.
-To save memory, we separate the storage of edges and vertices in graph object.
+To save memory, we separate the storage of edges and nodes in graph object.

-### 2.1 Add node data source
+### Add node data source
-`Graph` provides `node()` API for adding node data sources. `node()` function returns the Graph object itself, which allows user to call `node()` multiple times to add multiple node data sources.
+`Graph` provides `node()` API for adding node data sources.

+`node()` function returns the `Graph` object itself, which allows user to call `node()` multiple times to add multiple node data sources.

 The `node` API is as follows:
 ```python
 def node(source, node_type, decoder):